space-concordia-robotics/robotics-prototype/src/gui-arm-control/README.md

 - `sudo apt-get install geany` - text editor

 Glade setup steps are [here](https://prognotes.net/2015/12/installing-gtk-3-and-glade-development-tools-in-linux/)

+To install the dependencies for the arm position panel:
+`sudo apt-get install python-gi-cairo`
+`sudo pip install matplotlib`

 ### OSX
 Before getting started it is assumed that you have [HomeBrew](https://brew.sh/) installed and you have python 2.7 installed and linked to home brew.